junkfix/Pictap/README.md

 # Pictap: Web Picture Gallery Foreword

-Pictap currently is the only photo gallery that meets my expectations after leaving Synology DSM 6 PhotoStation (showing "albums" structured in existing folders, users with access rights, create public links to albums, and many more).
-After playing arround for some time I noticed some wishes for improvements - which I tried to bring in.\
-Now where there is some success I would like to share the new features and modifications.\
+This is a fork of original Pictap from [junkfix](https://github.com/junkfix) which can be found [here](https://github.com/junkfix/Pictap). \
+At the very first I have to thank him for his great work.
+Without it we wouldn't have so much fun with our existing photo album anymore and also my small modifications wouldn't have been possible.\
 \
-But at the very first I have to thank [junkfix](https://github.com/junkfix/Pictap) for his great work.
-Without it we wouldn't have so much fun with our photo album anymore and also my small modifications wouldn't have been possible.\
+Pictap currently is the only photo gallery that meets my expectations after leaving Synology DSM 6 PhotoStation (showing "albums" structured in existing folders, users with access rights, create public links to albums, and many more).\
+After playing arround for some time I noticed some wishes for improvements - which I tried to bring in myself.\
+Now where there is some success I'ld like to share some new features and modifications.\
 \
 *Currently this is the original Pictap.\
 Please be patient when this forking process is taking some time since for me Pictap is the first project to fork and publish.*